-- 1. Feasibility Phase: The National Treasury approved the Feasibility Study on 28 February 2018, thereafter Council approval was obtained on 05 December 2018. - 2.
-Procurement Phase: The Procurement phase consists of the following stages and Council approved commencement on 30 May 2019: - Stage 1: Request for Qualifications and TVR IIA (Treasury Views and Recommendations) Approval - Stage 2: Requests for Proposals - Stage 3: Bid Evaluation and TVR IIB Approval - Stage 4: PPP (Public Private Partnership) Negotiations - Stage 5: TVR II (Treasury Views and Recommendations) Approval - Stage 6: Close-out and Case Study
+- 1. Feasibility Phase: The National Treasury approved the Feasibility Study and thereafter Council approval was obtained in December 2018. - 2.
+Procurement Phase: The Procurement phase consists of the following stages and is to commence. - Stage 1: Request for Qualifications and TVR IIA (Treasury Views and Recommendations) Approval - Stage 2: Requests for Proposals - Stage 3: Bid Evaluation and TVR IIB Approval - Stage 4: PPP (Public Private Partnership) Negotiations - Stage 5: TVR II (Treasury Views and Recommendations) Approval - Stage 6: Close-out and Case Study